 Can I report crime on-line?

 Yes, Citizens may report certain crimes that have already occurred in Grand Prairie using this website by clicking the "REPORT INCIDENT" folder above.
 Please call 9-1-1 to report crimes in progress or you know the suspect.
-The following Crimes can be report:
+The following Crimes can be reported online:

 Harassing Phone Calls